Barcode Scanner SDK for iOS

 Overview

-This chapter provides detailed examples that demonstrate how to develop iOS applications using the Zebra Scanner Software Development Kit (SDK).
+This chapter provides detailed examples that demonstrate how to develop iOS applications on both Objective C and Swift using the Zebra Scanner Software Development Kit (SDK).

 Accessing the SDK